krzygorz/navimgate/README.md

 ## Known issues

-- Querying all the buttons' positions is slow and the latency can be very annoying, making the program borderline unuseable.
+- Querying all the buttons' positions is slow and the latency can be very annoying, making the program borderline unusable with complex interfaces.
-  AT-SPI is supposed to do caching, but apparently that is not enough.
+  The python AT-SPI library is supposed to do caching, but apparently that is not enough.
 - I'm not able to get the AT-SPI key listener to work in QT apps, so pynput is used as a workaround.
 (This should be possible because it somehow works in Orca)